v-danh/debugger/README.md

-#  Detector & Debugger in IDE
+#  ML debugger in IDE

 ## Introductions